-b) How does the State agency work register non-exempt individuals?
+How does the State agency work register non-exempt individuals?
 For example, does the State agency make a notation in the file, do individuals sign a form, etc.?

-The work registration status in entered in NOMADS/AMPS, the Division's eligibility system.
+The work registration status is entered in NOMADS/AMPS, the Division's eligibility system.

-c) At what point in the certification process does the State agency provide the written explanation and oral notification of the applicable work requirements?
+At what point in the certification process does the State agency provide the written explanation and oral notification of the applicable work requirements?

-Nevada is working on developing the consolidated work notice to meet the notice requirements.
+Nevada is working to finish the development of the consolidated work notice to meet the notice requirements for all SNAP recipients/applicants.
 The Nevada SNAPET program is a voluntary program and eligibility staff inform SNAP applicants of the SNAPET program and components during the intake and recertification process.
-At this time, the ABAWD requirements are waived statewide.
+Currently, the ABAWD requirements are waived statewide.